Join health plan executives for an in-depth discussion about managing the cost, utilization, quality and value of genetic testing.

 Managing this space, which spans across oncology, pharmacology, rare disease, women’s health and many other clinical areas, is uniquely challenging.
 There are more than 65,000 genetic testing products on the market, and 8-10 new products enter each day.
 Yet, fewer than 200 codes exist to bill these tests, and clinical utility data is often sparse and inconclusive.
 As a result, health plans face the overlapping challenges of establishing medical policies, contracting with laboratories, paying claims correctly, and ultimately, serving their members, all in the presence of limited data and continual change.

-In this webinar, executives from UnitedHealthcare and Blue Shield of California discuss their perspectives on the present and future of genetic testing, and how their organizations are managing it.
+In this webinar, leading executives discuss their perspectives on the present and future of genetic testing, and how their organizations are managing it.

 Participants in the webinar will learn:

 - Key reasons genetic testing is an area of focus for leading health plans;

 - Perspectives on assessing clinical utility, establishing medical policy – and ultimately, measuring value – when data is scarce;

 - Practical lessons from experience implementing utilization management programs; and